7 Ways to Remove Mascara Without Makeup Remover for a Smudge-Free Morning

 coconut oil and writing on chalkboard

-1. Scoop out a small amount of coconut oil and heat up in your fingers until it becomes liquefied.
+1. Scoop out a small amount of coconut oil and heat it up in your fingers until it becomes liquefied.

 2. Rub it onto a cotton pad.